 two 8-foot x 4-inch spars for the A-frame legs

 one 6-foot x 3-inch spar for the ledger

 Procedure Patrols discuss their plan of attack.
 It’s decided who is to tie what lashings, who is to assist, who will ride and who will carry (or drag as conditions dictate).

 On signal, patrols lash together an A-frame using a shear lashing at the tips of the 8-foot spars and square lashings at the butt ends for the 6-foot ledger.
 (If desired, three square lashings can be tied.)
 When the chariot is built, it is raced around a preset course or to a turn around line and back.

 The Atomic Pile as featured on Garden Ground Mountain in the pioneering area at the 2013 national jamboree inspired this smaller scale version which can be set up outdoors on a lawn for a troop meeting.
 Instead of heavy spars serving as corner uprights and cross spars defining the boundary, this modification uses light corner upright poles and cords.
 Everything else is lighter as well.

 The Atomic Pile provides an excellent opportunity for team building while also effectively honing individual leadership skills.
 Additionally, it can provide an opportunity to test what can be termed “group leadership,” which will manifest to a greater or lesser degree the ability of a group to lead itself when there is no one assigned the leadership role.

 The following Atomic Pile structure is only one simple version, designed for short-term use.
 It works very well during a troop meeting.
 When featured for extended use, like at a camporee or public gathering, a more solidly-built construction is in order.

-four 10-foot x 2-inch poles for corner uprights
+four 8 to 10-foot x 2-inch poles for corner uprights

 twelve 4-inch diameter wooden discs -or- 4-inch squares of lumber, four of them painted with the numeral “5,” four with “10,” and four with “20”